agatti/SleighIDEA/README.md

 * Some token colouring in the editor view
 * Simple colour customisation support
 * Gutter icons for tables and opcodes
-* Basic structure view support for opcodes.
+* Basic structure view support for opcodes
+* Basic folding support.

 ## What is not there